Gifts for RV Owners That Actually Make Sense

 First-timers have a specific gift profile — they need things they do not know they need yet.

-The America the Beautiful Pass is always right.
+The National Park Services Pass is always right.
 A good surge protector is always right.
-A campground membership like Thousand Trails or Passport America gives them access to discounted camping immediately.
+A campground membership like Thousand Trails or Passport National Park Services pass gives them access to discounted camping immediately.

 For the funny gift that lands with a first-timer — the Backed It Up Eventually shirt is the one.
 They will not fully appreciate it until their third or fourth attempt to back into a tight spot.
 And then they will wear it forever.